-The Boston Philharmonic Orchestra, founded by Benjamin Zander in 1979, features amateur, student and professional musicians performing twelve classical music concerts each season.
+The Boston Philharmonic Orchestra, founded by Benjamin Zander in 1979, features student, professional, and amateur musicians.
 One of Boston's premier orchestras, the Boston Philharmonic is not your average musical ensemble; on the contrary, the Boston Philharmonic follows a vision of "passionate music making without boundaries."
 To us, this means presenting top-notch music in a manner that both music aficionados and the casual listener can enjoy.

 One way we achieve this is through our innovative pre-concert talks with the conductor, Benjamin Zander.
 Zander has a unique approach to explaining classical music, and his intense passion for the art form attracts hundreds of attendees for each talk.
 As a result, our audience describes the Boston Philharmonic as "passionate," "inspiring," "unique," and--perhaps our favorite descriptor--"un-stuffy."